LE-HU/log_parser/README.md

 ```

 additionaly one can use `-h` or `--help` for help prompt.
+When no flags are passed, the program falls back to treat the first CLI argument as a filename.

 ### Example call
 Root directory contains example `webserver.log` log file.